 However when the user clicks on the seemingly innocuous attachment their system (if vulnerable) is exploited with a virus that encrypts information on the local computer and even network shared drives.
 The user is then prompted with a dialog box or popup window informing them that their information is locked, and they must pay a ransom to regain access to it.
 There is usually a timeframe that the ransom must be paid with instructions on how to send the money to have your files redeemed.

 Beyond being a mere constant irritation that fills up mailboxes and distracts users from completing their daily tasks, spam can also be a security threat.
 Many spam emails contain malware, ransomware, or viruses, or are phishing attacks which will, if allowed to propagate on your network, bring business to a standstill and possibly be devastating to the corporate bottom line.

 In a cloud-based spam filtering solution, spam is stopped before it reaches the corporate network.
 This keeps spam messages out of employee inboxes, which in turn denies possible malicious content the opportunity to spread across your network.
-A cloud-based anti-spam solution also has the benefit of being free of hardware costs and maintenance overhead, as well the costs of software.
-Such a cloud-based solution is an easily implemented and affordable way to ensure that your network remains free of spam and any email-borne threats it might contain.
+A cloud spam filtering service also has the benefit of being free of hardware costs and maintenance overhead, as well the costs of software.
+Such a cloud based anti spam solution is an easily implemented and affordable way to ensure that your network remains free of spam and any email-borne threats it might contain.

 Detection and Protection Against Spoofed Domain Names

 Sometimes the simplest hacking technique results in the most damage.
 In a spoofing attack, the hacker deliberately replaces the domain name or email address in the sender or reply to address of an email.
 This is very commonly seen in spam messages, but is also a powerful technique in phishing emails.
 When a user sees a “trusted” sender for example, they are more likely to click a malicious link in the email.